Good Communication Between Tenants and Landlord is Important

 The word eviction is high on everyone’s vocabulary with some jurisdictions placing bans on evictions temporarily, if tenants notify their landlord in time.
 Landlords will be willing to work with tenants if the tenant acts responsibly.

 One of the keys to get through this period is good communication between landlord and tenant because this recession will likely not be extended.
-However, for some tenants job losses could be significant and they should handle the situation professionally to avoid future trouble in renting.
+However, for some tenants, job losses could be significant and they should handle the situation professionally to avoid future trouble in renting a house or apartment.

 The US rental market of almost 40 million renting households has been strong, but as the slowdown lengthens, new construction will slow, investment will slow, and tenant rent defaults could increase.
 Landlords face some challenges, which we’ve listed below.
 Their viewpoint needs to be stated.